A Deeper Wisdom: Twelve steps from a woman’s perspective

 Blessings, brilliance, and believe in your own deeper wisdom and grace. – Anne

-About Anne WondraAnne Wondra is a muse, a writer, wise woman, mystic and connector; and author of "Relationship Rules of a Happy Woman."
+About Anne WondraAnne Wondra is a muse, wise woman, mystic, coach, connector; and author of "Relationship Rules of a Happy Woman."
 She loves Michael and cats, morning walks, sunshine, beaches, art fairs, animals, nature, music, books, beauty, coffee, and laughter.
-Professionally, she has lived a well-seasoned mix of experience worlds, academic degrees (religious studies), courses, seminars, and certifications: legal, administrative, parish ministry, human resources, wellness educating, life coaching, and business ownership / entrepreneurship.
+Professionally, she has lived a well-seasoned mix of experience, academic degrees (religious studies), courses, seminars, and certifications: legal, administrative, parish ministry, human resources, wellness educating, life coaching, and business ownership / entrepreneurship.
 Anne Wondra is the owner-creator and founder of WonderSpirit, LLC and All Things Anne Wondra.

 Posted on February 23, 2015, in Authors, EDGC Members, Empower, Inspire, Wisdom, Writers, Writers, Authors, Words, Wisdom and tagged 12-step program, a deeper wisdom, feminine wisdom, Patricia Lynn Reilly, twelve steps from woman's perspective.
 Bookmark the permalink.
 3 Comments.